 • Limit alcohol use as it raises the blood pressure and hardens the arteries.

-• Know the family history.
+• Know family history.
 If there is a history of heart disease, the risks increase.

 • Always take medicines carefully, as prescribed by the doctor.

 Most importantly get your health check-up done at least once a year, keep checking your lipid levels regularly.
-Cardiovascular diseases can be prevented if diagnosed in time, many people realise the same only after they have near-fatal experience.
+Cardiovascular diseases can be prevented if diagnosed in time, many people realize the same only after they have a near-fatal experience.

 Because of the lifestyle and eating habits, Indians are prone to heart ailments, hence it is imperative to keep your self checked regularly on vital parameters like blood pressure, Blood Glucose levels, Lipid Levels, etc, an annual health check-up is the best way to diagnose and monitor the progress of any heart ailment/ cardiovascular disease.
 Preventive health check-up is found to be very effective in lowering the risk of cardiovascular diseases.